Learn to make these easy oven carnitas ever so you can have this classic restaurant dish at home with minimal work. You can do this today.

 - 1 teaspoon kosher salt

-- Add 1 tablespoon chili powder, 1 teaspoon cumin, 1/2 teaspoon garlic powder, 1 teaspoon kosher salt and 1/2 teaspoon pepper.
-Mix well.
+- In a large bowl, coat the pork with the juice of one lime ( or orange) and mix well.
+Add 1 tablespoon chili powder, 1 teaspoon cumin, ½ teaspoon garlic powder (optional), 1 teaspoon kosher salt, and ½ teaspoon pepper.
+Mix to coat evenly.

 - Allow to rest for 10 minutes before serving.